What is the difference between a Finnish Sauna and an infrared sauna?

 What is Thermowood?

-Heat treated Nordic Spruce.
-Wood that has been heated up in a kiln to 205 degrees to remove moisture and sap.
+Heat and steam treated North Island Pine.
+Wood that has been heated up in a kiln to 210 degrees to remove moisture and sap.
 This ensures your sauna will be around for other generations to enjoy.
 Our timber has superior insulation qualities when compared with pine and cedar.

 Are saunas safe for everyone?